Vgr255/Prefabs2Blueprints/README.md

 ### Using the code

+Single file:

 1. Browse to `C:/Users/<YourName>/AppData/Roaming/SpaceEngineers/Blueprints/local`.
 2. Create a new folder in there.
 Name it however you like.
 3. Put in that folder the `.sbc` prefab file you want to convert.
-4. Browse where you downloaded the code, and open `config.py` with any text editor.
+4. Browse where you downloaded the code.
+5. Copy or rename `config.py.example` to `config.py`.
+6. Open `config.py` with any text editor.
-5. Edit `NAME` to the name of the folder you created in step 2.
+7. Edit `NAME` to the name of the folder you created in step 2.
-6. You may edit any other setting to your liking.
+8. You may edit any other setting to your liking.

+Multiple files:

+1. Create a new folder anywhere you like.
+2. Put all the `.sbc` prefabs that you want to convert in that folder.
+3. Browse where you downloaded the code.
+4. Copy or rename `config.py.example` to `config.py`.
+5. Open `config.py` with any text editor.
+6. Edit `BATCH_PATH` to the full path of the folder you created in step 1.
+7. Use only forward slashes `/` or double-backward slashes `\\` in the path.
+8. The name of the `.sbc` files will be the folders' names.

 When you're done editing your settings, save `config.py` and double-click on `converter.py`.
 Wait a bit and it should complete without problem.